The kaon off-shell generalized parton distributions and transverse momentum dependent parton distributions: Summary and Outlook

 \section{Summary and Outlook}

-In this paper, we investigate the off-shell generalized parton distributions (GPDs) and transverse momentum dependent parton distributions (TMDs) of kaons within the framework of the Nambu–Jona-Lasinio (NJL) model, employing proper time regularization.
-We derive off-shell form factors (FFs), off-shell parton distribution functions (PDFs), and impact parameter-dependent PDFs.
-Subsequently, we compare these distributions with their on-shell counterparts and examine their properties.
+We study the off-shell generalized parton distributions (GPDs) and transverse momentum dependent parton distributions (TMDs) of the kaon in the Nambu–Jona-Lasinio (NJL) model using proper time regularization.
+The corresponding off-shell form factors (FFs), parton distribution functions (PDFs), and impact parameter dependent PDFs are derived and systematically compared with their on-shell counterparts.

-Unlike on-shell GPDs, the lack of crossing symmetry in off-shell GPDs results in their Mellin moments exhibiting not only even powers of the skewness parameter but also odd powers.
-This indicates the emergence of new off-shell FFs.
-Our findings indicate the modifications in kaon GPDs resulting from off-shell effects.
-Unlike their on-shell counterparts, certain properties may not hold in the off-shell scenario; for instance, symmetry properties and polynomiality conditions may no longer be applicable.
+Unlike on-shell GPDs, off-shell GPDs lack crossing symmetry, leading to Mellin moments that contain both even and odd powers of the skewness parameter.
+This gives rise to new off-shell FFs.
+Our results show clear modifications in kaon GPDs due to off-shell effects.
+Certain properties valid for on-shell GPDs—such as symmetry constraints and polynomiality conditions—may no longer hold in the off-shell case.

-For the off-shell kaon GPDs, the relative off-shell effect ranges from approximately $15 \%$ to $25 \%$.
-We have also conducted a comparison between the off-shell kaon GPDs and those of pions.
-By analyzing the Mellin moments of kaon GPDs, we derive both the off-shell FFs and gravitational FFs.
-Furthermore, we compare the off-shell FFs of kaons with those of pions.
+The relative off-shell effect in kaon GPDs is found to be between about $10 \%$ and $25 \%$.
+A comparison with pion off-shell GPDs is also carried out.
+From the Mellin moments of the kaon GPDs, we extract the off-shell FFs and gravitational form factors (GFFs), and further compare the kaon off-shell FFs with those of the pion.

+{We also examine the off-shell TMD of the kaon, which shows a stronger dependence on $x$—a feature shared with the pion off-shell TMD.
+However, unlike the pion off-shell TMD, which is symmetric about \(x=0.5\), the peak position of the kaon off-shell TMD shifts to \(x<0.5\), marking a clear distinction between the two. }

-In summary, the NJL model has been demonstrated to effectively describe the off-shell characteristics of pion and kaon structures.
-In future work, we can extend these calculations to encompass the off-shell GPDs and FFs of vector mesons such as $\rho$ and $K^{*}$, as well as protons and neutrons.
-Furthermore, we can replicate the results for off-shell GPDs obtained in this study using models that incorporate more realistic interactions; this may provide additional insights into the underlying physics.
+In summary, the NJL model proves effective in describing the off-shell structure of pions and kaons.
+Future work may extend these calculations to off-shell GPDs and FFs of vector mesons (e.g., $\rho$ and $K^{*}$) and nucleons.
+Repeating the present analysis using models with more realistic interactions could also offer further insight into the \mbox{underlying dynamics}.

-\acknowledgments Work supported by: the Scientific Research Foundation of Nanjing Institute of Technology (Grant No. YKJ202352).
+\acknowledgments Work supported by: the Scientific Research Foundation of Nanjing Institute of Technology (Grant No. YKJ202352), the Natural Science Foundation of Jiangsu Provincial Department of Education (Grant No. 25KJD140001)